Dawnwing has a gauge near the middle of the screen that fills.

 This allows you to build the gauge to full whilst an enemy is invulnerable so that when they become vulnerable again your next shot proc's Dawnwing's Crystal Vanes.

-Note that in practice you don't need to worry about her Crystal Vanes - just use her standard skill after the vanes fire, and you'll always stay at or above 6.
+Note that in practice you don't need to worry about her Crystal Vanes - just use her standard skill to dash twice after the vanes fire, and you'll always stay at or above 6.

 Dawnwing will also use her standard skill automatically when switched in (This doesn't use any S-Energy or skill charges though)